HelikarLab/CancerDiscover/README.md

 * [Execution of Pipeline](#execution-of-pipeline)
 * [Contribution](#contribution)
 * [License](#license)

-### Purpose
-The purpose of this free, open-source pipeline tool is to convert raw high-throughput data (for example `CEL` files etc.) into WEKA-native (`Attribute Relation File Format` [`arff`]) for cancer class and subtype classification and biomarker identification.

 This README file will serve as a guide for using this software tool.
 We suggest reading through the entire document at least once, in order to get an idea of the options available, and how to customize the pipeline to fit your needs.